IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 -[x] interface is entirely console driven.

 # Additional Features

 ![UML class diagram v2.](classdiagramFunctionalComplete.png)

+user stories generated with the help of ChatGPT

 ## User Story 9

 As a user, I want to search for a contact by phone number so that I can find a contact even if I only have their phone number.